SECQUOIA/gdplib/gdplib/hda/README.md

-# biofuel - Biofuel processing network
+# hda - Synthesis: Hydrodealkylation of Toluene

 This model describes the profit maximization of a Hydrodealkylation of Toluene process first presented in:
 > James M Douglas (1988).
 Conceptual Design of Chemical Processes, McGraw-Hill.
 ISBN-13: 978-0070177628